Wan Kam-leung: Early life and introduction to Wing Chun

 As a teen, Wan studied a variety of styles of kung fu as well as other styles of martial arts.
 Wan emigrated from mainland China to Hong Kong in 1959.
 There, his brother introduced him to Wing Chun kung fu.
 His first Wing Chun teacher was Leung Sheung, known to be the most senior student of Ip Man.
 He studied with Leung for seven months.

 In 1962, another Wing Chun practitioner named Wong Shun-leung - another student of Yip Man - was opening a school across the street from Wan's home in Kowloon.
 Wan went to inquire about training with Wong, who told him to return later when the school was ready to open.
 Wan, who had learned of Wong and appreciated his philosophy and approach to kung fu, came back when the school opened and became Wong's first official student.
 After three months, Wong waived tuition for Wan due to his diligence and dedication to the school.
 Wan became Wong's close student and training partner.
 He continued to train closely with Wong for twenty years.
 Wan would witness Bruce Lee and Wong Shun-leung spar before Lee left to United States.

 Wing Chun career

-The Hong Kong Police Force, in 1993, invited Wan to be Chief Wing Chun Instructor to the G4 (VIP Protection Unit).
+The Hong Kong Police Force, in 1993, invited Wan to be Chief Wing Chun Instructor to the G4 (VIP Protection Unit (Hong Kong)).
 He has been the only Kung Fu master to be employed by the British Hong Kong government.

 Wong Shun-leung awarded Wan with his Senior Instructor Certificate in 1988.
 Wan worked to improve his Wing Chun, branching from his knowledge of Wong Shun-leung's style.
 In 1994, with Wong's consent, the style he had developed was named "Practical Wing Chun".
 Sifu Wan promised not to teach this style until after Wong's death, out of respect for the Wong died in 1997, and Wan subsequently opened a school for Practical Wing Chun and began teaching full-time.
 The school resides on Nathan Road in Kowloon, Hong Kong.